Ram-blip/HouseHive/README.md

 ---

-Let me know if you want to include environment variable setup or folder structure too!
+Let me know if you are interested and wanted to develop more.
+Currenlty, Stopped.
+Had an other Project idea.